 Numbness is listed as a symptom of dozens of terrible diseases, or it may be the result of nothing more than your anxiety disorder.
-Start by first asking your doctor, and take my free 7 minute anxiety test to get your free anxiety profile and find out how to reduce your anxiety.
+Start by first asking your doctor, and take my free 7 minute anxiety test to get your free anxiety profile, compare your symptom severity to others, and find out how to reduce your anxiety.

 How Anxiety Causes Numbness

 Numbness is an unusual sensation.
 For some, it's literally the lack of feeling - no amount of touching that area of the body produces any sensations.
 For others, it's more of a tingling, where the person can feel something there in that area of the body but it doesn't feel like something normally does to the touch.